Practical Channel Estimation for Pinching-Antenna Systems: Serial vs. Parallel and Downlink vs. Uplink?

 \section{System Models}

 For clarity of derivation and without loss of generality, we first analyze the case of a single waveguide.
 The results can be directly extended to the multi-waveguide case as the estimation on each waveguide can be considered an independent process.
-We consider a AP is equipped with a waveguide to serve $K$ single-antenna user equipments (UEs).
+We consider an AP is equipped with a waveguide to serve $K$ single-antenna user equipments (UEs).
 The waveguide contains $N$ controllable PAs.
-The waveguide are installed at a height \( d \) and are parallel to the \( x\)-axis.
+The waveguide is installed at a height \( d \).
 In a three-dimensional Cartesian system, the UEs are assumed to be randomly distributed within a rectangular region on the $x$-$y$ plane, with dimensions $D_x$ and $D_y$.
 The position of the $k$-th UE is represented by $\psi_k = (x_k, y_k, 0)$.